 Right-to-Work Laws Result in Improved Productivity

-The United Kingdom, where many Canadian labor laws emanated, saw major benefits after implementing its 1990 Employment Act outlawing closed-shop unions and introducing other significant labor reforms.
+The United Kingdom, where many Canadian labor laws emanated, saw major benefits after implementing its 1990 Employment Act that outlawed closed-shop unions and introduced other major labor reforms.
 National unemployment fell from 11.2% in 1983 to 6.9% in November 1996.3 Work stoppages declined too, from 2125 in 1979 to 205 in 1994.

-Positive effects of right to work laws in these countries are evident.
-Besides, we see similar results in the United States which allow each state to decide right to work laws.
+To be sure, positive effects of right-to-work laws in these countries are evident.
+Besides, we see similar results in the United States which allow each state to decide right-to-work laws.
 As of February 2017, Missouri became the 28th state to pass such laws.4

 In their study of productivity and right to work laws in the United States, Hick, LaFaive, and Devaraj found non-right-to-work states performed at around 60% of right-to-work states in manufacturing productivity.
 Similarly, they found right-to-work states had a higher level of sales per employee than non-right-to-work states.5

 Results of right-to-work legislation in New Zealand, United Kingdom, and the United States show overwhelmingly positive human rights and economic benefits.
-Unfortunately, current government-sponsored union arrangements in Canada is restrictive with adverse effects on aggregate productivity and unemployment.
-This arrangement is another way governments destroy wealth and abdicate their responsibility to provide proper conditions for businesses to thrive and create productive jobs.
+But current government-sponsored union arrangements in Canada is restrictive with adverse effects on aggregate productivity and unemployment.
+This arrangement is another way governments destroy wealth and abdicate their role to provide proper conditions for businesses to thrive and create productive jobs.

 1 Mihlar, Fazil, ed, Unions and Right-to-Work Laws: The Global Evidence of Their Impact on Employment, Vancouver: The Fraser Institute, 1997, 8